-Indeed is a cozy, quaint taproom featuring some of the best beers in the state of Minnesota.
+Indeed, it is a cozy, quaint taproom featuring one of the top beer menus in the state of Minnesota.
 Like some of their peers, Indeed was a trendsetter for craft brewing in the Twin Cities.
 You really can’t go wrong with any of their beer options.

 Take a look at the wood plus exposed brick.
 It’s a great place to spend a cold winter or fall afternoon.

 Beers of Choice: Day Tripper Pale Ale, Mexican Honey Light, B-Side Pils